 Intraoperative Events

-Incidence of intraoperative events, including: Participant complaints of pain or discomfort, anxiety or nervousness, requests for additional IV medication, undesirable patient movement, surgeon complaints about sedation adequacy, conversion to general anesthesia
+Incidence of intraoperative events recorded descriptively, including participant complaints of pain or discomfort, anxiety or nervousness, requests for additional IV medication, undesirable patient movement, surgeon complaints regarding sedation adequacy, and conversion to general anesthesia.

 Time frame: During surgery